MohammadRokib/Geth-console-commands/Readme.md

 ## eth.

 ### eth.accounts
 This command returns all the public keys of the existing accounts in the blockchain.
+Example:

 ```
 eth.accounts